abdulraoufatia/terraform-adf-data-pipeline/README.md

 terraform apply -auto-approve
 ```

-This will initialise Terraform and apply the configuration using the values from terraform.tfvars.
+This will initialise Terraform and apply the configuration using the values from `terraform.tfvars`.

 3. Confirm the deployment by typing `yes` when prompted.